 - Poor security: A business is liable for not having the right personnel or security measures in place to prevent people from accessing higher-risk locations.

 As a business owner, you are responsible for creating a safe environment for people to visit.
-Not only are you responsible for injury claims that occur on your property, but you can also become a target for lawsuits if nefarious people make fraudulent claims.
+Not only are you responsible for injury claims that occur on your property, but you can become a target for lawsuits if nefarious people make fraudulent claims.
 This is where premises liability coverage is important: it will protect you from real and fraudulent claims.

 If you are unsure of whether you need premises liability coverage, talk to the folks at Tivly.
 They will evaluate your business risk and then pair you with one of their 200-plus insurance partners to get the right policy for the best price.
-No one makes it easier to get coverage.